Maritime guns for hire adapt to changes in sea piracy

 The price for a security team to protect a ship has slumped from an average of $40,000 per voyage to around $18,000-$20,000, said Gerry Northwood, who previously commanded the British Royal Navy’s Counter Piracy Task Group which detained 13 Somalis after an attack on a tanker in 2012.

-A typical team comprises three or four guards, working round the clock and armed with semi-automatic weapons to maximize fire power and rifles for accuracy and range.
+A typical team comprises three or four guards, working round the clock and armed with semi-automatic weapons to maximise fire power and rifles for accuracy and range.

 Faced with a tougher operating environment, some firms have switched from using former U.S. and British marines and special forces to cheaper alternatives including guards from India, the Philippines and Estonia, said Ian May, Asia manager for Protection Vessels International.